mccarthysean/Dash-Signature/README.md

 dash_signature = { path = "/workspace/dash_signature", develop = true }

-# Dash Signature
+# Dash-Signature

-Dash Signature is a Dash component library.
+Dash-Signature is a Dash element for adding a signature field to a form.

 None